Sohailm25/Multi-Agent-Advisory-Panels/README.md

 - **Custom Prompts**: Use specialized prompts for enhanced research workflow
 - **Intelligent Loop Control**: Automatically determine when to stop research based on diminishing returns
 - **Deeper Research**: Generate follow-up questions for more comprehensive coverage
+- **Strategic Planning**: Generate detailed research plans using LangGraph orchestration
+- **Terminal Visualization**: View the LangGraph execution flow in real-time in your terminal
+- **Feedback Collection**: Provide feedback on generated plans to improve future results

 ## Prerequisites